📍 Los Angeles 📞 (310) 526-0200

 Live Scan Fingerprinting

-Some expungement cases may require a current criminal record check.
-Live Scan fingerprinting is the most accurate method for this process.
+The first step in most expungement cases is getting a current criminal record check.
+Live Scan fingerprinting record review is the most accurate method for this process.
 Our team helps clients by offering convenient and fast Live Scan services, saving you time and stress.

 Mobile Services for Your Convenience